Skip to main content

 Types Of Agile Methodologies

-Agile means organizing projects using the ideas and beliefs in the Agile manifesto.
-Various methodologies exist, so there isn’t a single correct way to implement agile methodology.
+Agile means organizing projects using the principles and values outlined in the Agile Manifesto.
+Various methodologies exist, so there is no single correct way to implement the most popular agile methodology.
 Here is the 7 agile methodologies list.

 1) Kanban

-Kanban is an easy, visual project management method that allows teams to track progress and upcoming tasks.
+Kanban is a straightforward, visual project management method that enables teams to track progress and upcoming tasks.
 It organizes and manages tasks using a Kanban board with three columns: “To Do,” “Doing,” and “Done.”

 Kanban suits teams with tasks of varying sizes and frequently changing product requirements.
 However, the Kanban methodology is not as straightforward as Scrum, so it may not be suitable for inexperienced agile teams.

 Kanban is often recommended for smaller teams that work on repetitive tasks and can operate independently without relying heavily on others.
-It is a good option if your team values fast product delivery and firmly understands agile best practices.
+It is a good option if your team values fast product delivery and has a firm understanding of agile best practices.

 2) Scrum

 Scrum is a versatile choice for teams of any size, whether experienced or new to agile implementation.
-It is especially suitable for teams who feel Scrum’s rigid rules limit productivity.
+It is especially suitable for teams that feel Scrum’s rigid rules limit productivity.

-Scrum benefits teams working in fast-paced environments and handling multiple products simultaneously.
+Scrum benefits teams working in fast-paced environments by allowing them to handle multiple products simultaneously.
 It is also a good fit for teams that need more flexibility in estimating requirements from agile team management.

 3) Extreme Programming (XP)

-Extreme Programming (XP) is a methodology created for agile software development.
+Extreme Programming (XP) is a software development methodology designed for agile development.
 It emphasizes continuous development and delivery to the customer.
 Like Scrum, it uses intervals or sprints.
 However, XP also has 12 specific processes designed for software development.
 These processes are tailored to ensure efficient and effective software development.

 • Simple design